-A traditional saying describes Guizhou (贵州, guìzhōu) as a land where there are “no three days without rain, no three hectares without a mountain, and no three coins in any pocket”.
-This is pretty accurate: Guizhou records the highest rainfall in China and has a poverty ensured by more than eighty percent of its land being covered in untillable mountains or leached limestone soils.
-Chinese influence was established here around 100 BC, but it wasn’t until the government began settling Han migrants in the province during the seventeenth century that the local ethnic groups began to fight back, resistance culminating in the Miao Uprising of 1854–73, which rivalled the contemporary Taiping insurrection in terms of chaos and bloodshed.
-Sixty years later the region still hadn’t recovered: Red Army soldiers passing through Guizhou in the 1930s found people working naked in the fields and an economy based on opium, and it’s only in the last decade that Guizhou’s population has exceeded numbers prior to the uprising.
+A traditional saying describes Guizhou as a land where there are “no three days without rain, no three fields without a mountain, and no three coins in any pocket”.
+This is sadly accurate: Guizhou records the highest rainfall in China and has a poverty ensured by more than eighty percent of its land being covered in untillable mountains or leached limestone soils.

-While Guizhou’s often shambolic towns are definitely not a high point of a trip to the region, Guiyang is comfortable enough, and conveniently central to the province.
-A couple of other places worth a visit in their own right are the historic northern city of Zunyi, which is steeped in Long March lore; and Zhenyuan, over on the eastern side of the province, which features some antique buildings squeezed along a beautiful stretch of river.
-Expect to spend more than usual on accommodation; there are still widespread restrictions on where foreigners are allowed to stay in Guizhou, sometimes limiting options to only one hotel per town.Read More
+While Guizhou’s often shambolic towns are definitely not a high point of a trip to the region, the one place worth a visit in its own right is Zhenyuan, over on the eastern side of the province, which features some antique buildings and temples squeezed along a beautiful stretch of river.